 Although the US and China reached a cybersecurity agreement in 2015, it is most likely that there is an underground battle between the US and Israel versus China, Iran, Russia, and North Korea.

-The Chinese take seriously, very seriously the cyberspace threat.
-They established a cyber warfare unit inside the ‘Chinese Information Operation and Information Warfare’ that is equivalent to the ‘United States Cyber Command’.
+The Chinese take cyberspace threats very seriously.
+They established a cyber warfare unit inside the ‘Chinese Information Operation and Information Warfare’ that is equivalent to the ‘United States Cyber Command.’
 According to the Foreign Policy magazine, the Chinese have cyber manpower of 50,000-100,000.
-There have been many accusations against the Chinese of using cyber warfare including Australia, Canada, India but mostly from the United States.
+There have been many accusations against the Chinese for using cyber warfare, including Australia, Canada, and India, but mostly from the United States.
 As it is hard to track cyber warfare attacks’ source, the US-China continue to accuse each other.

 And now Russia.
 Russia holds the most controversial use of cyber warfare so far with its involvement in the US election in 2016.
-For now, Russia might operate the most offensive cyber warfare strategy, with the US, Ukraine, Georgia, United Kingdom, Estonia, Kyrgyzstan, and France accuse the Russians by using cyber warfare tactics.
+For now, Russia might operate the most offensive cyber warfare strategy, with the US, Ukraine, Georgia, United Kingdom, Estonia, Kyrgyzstan, and France accusing the Russians of using cyber warfare tactics.

 Iranian cyber warfare was born out of their defensive needs versus the US and Israel after the Stuxnet virus.
-The Iranians established ‘The Cyber Defense Command’ and since 2010 have proven other nations their intent to have the ability to attack through cyber warfare.
-There have been accusations by Israel, the United States, the United Kingdom, Qatar and Saudi Arabia of Iranian involvement with the most familiar cyber attacks are the hacking into American banks in 2012, and the attacks against Saudi Arabian oil company Aramco and Qatar’s RasGas.
+The Iranians established ‘The Cyber Defense Command’ and, since 2010, have proven to other nations their intent to have the ability to attack through cyber warfare.
+There have been accusations by Israel, the United States, the United Kingdom, Qatar, and Saudi Arabia of Iranian involvement, with the most familiar cyber attacks being the hacking into American banks in 2012 and the attacks against Saudi Arabian oil company Aramco and Qatar’s RasGas.

 Another major player in the cyber arena is North Korea.
 Kim Jong Un was eager to own an advanced cyber warfare unit and gave an order for the operation of Bureau 121, a North Korean cyberwarfare agency.